iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 * `linker:` residues that compose the linker
 * `linker_repeats:` how many times the `linker` residues are used
 * `colors:`  colors given in hex code that are used to color the system (more information below)
+* `output_distance_file:`  path to the output file that contains statistics about distance.

 It should be noted that after each attribute a colon `:` symbol should be added.
 Additionally there is an example of such file (`param.txt`) deposited in this repository: